 The work of François Laruelle has given impetus to my specific formulation of “non-buddhism.”
-Think of my notion of “non-buddhism” (and of Laruelle’s “non-philosophy”) as somewhat akin to non-Euclidean geometry.
+To use an analog suggested by Laruelle himself, think of my notion of “non-buddhism” (and of Laruelle’s “non-philosophy”) as somewhat akin to non-Euclidean geometry.
 The difference between Euclidean and non-Euclidean geometry lies, of course, in the behavior of a line.
 Euclid’s fifth postulate assumes parallelism.
 In upholding this postulate, along with the other four, Euclideans radically limit the field of possible forms.
 Rejecting this postulate (though preserving the other four), non-Euclidean geometry envisions, so to speak, radical new possibilities; namely, it permits elliptical and hyperbolic curvature.

 This image is instructive.
 “Non-buddhism,” as I conceive it, makes no decision about (1) what postulates properly constitute “Buddhism,” or (2) the value, truth, or relevance of any of the claims made in the name of “Buddhism.”
 Such non-decision enables a speculative, and perhaps even applied, curving toward or away from the ostensible teachings of Buddhism, as the case may be.
 Crucially, though, the criteria for any given move lie wholly outside of “Buddhism’s” value system.
 From within the fold, such a move is unpalatable, even heretical; for, the integrity of the system—its premises, authorities, and institutions—must, axiomatically, remain inviolate.